Dale Lewis (wrestler)

-Dale Folsom Lewis (August 29, 1933 – August 30, 1997) was an American wrestler who competed in the Greco-Roman heavyweight division at the 1956 and 1960 Olympics.
-He won the 1959 Pan-American Games in this event.
+Dale Folsom Lewis (August 29, 1933 – August 30, 1997) was an American wrestler who competed in the Greco-Roman heavyweight division at the 1956 and 1960 Summer Olympics and later a professional wrestler.
+He won the 1959 Pan-American Games in Greco-Roman wrestling.
+Lewis was also a two-time NCAA wrestling champion at Oklahoma.

+After graduating from college he became a professional wrestler from 1961 until 1980.